The Conference on Education

 KKR HOTEL HIROSHIMA

-The 2013 Conference on Human Development in Asia
+The 2014 Conference on Education and Human Development in Asia has finished.

 Change, Continuity and Diversity: Perspectives on Sustainability for Asia